Three Dimensional Media

 and meaningful of teaching experiences.

-v Are usually constructed to allow handling by the
+usually constructed to allow handling by the

-students, except does which are Too large, too costly, to
+students, except does which are Too large,

 rare, or to fragile.